hannaofsweden/react-models/README.md

 user authentication, a to-do-list, a shopping cart or anything else you can imagine.

+Actions in models are namespaced, so that you can have an 'add' or 'remove' action in all of your models without issues.
+The actions get the model namespace as a prefix - for instance, in the below example, the actions are `todo/add` and `todo/remove`.

+Action creators are created automatically for reducers or effects without an explicit action.

 ### Hello World: the old to-do-list example

 Model: